esi0077/OCR-camera-text-detection/readme.md

 ### 🔵 How to use

-first you need to install dependenciesby using
+first you need to install dependencies by using

 ```bash
  pip install -r requirements.txt